darwincastro/Netmiko-Files/wireless-client-deauth/README.md

 The script is equivalent to the Cisco C9800 CLI `wireless client mac-address &lt;mac address> deauthenticate`

+*deauth_client.py* will create a file in the working directory in .txt format.

 ## Using the script

 ### cisco=